 tanshemeth | tan-sheh’-meth |

 Isn’t color symbolism fascinating?
-White in the Bible is so beautiful, so impactful.
-This may be my favorite “color” that we have studied.
+White in the Bible is so beautiful and impactful.
+It may be my favorite “color” we have studied.

 For more on Bible symbolism or white in the Bible, consider this recommended resource: